abhinavananddwivedi/abhinavananddwivedi.github.io/_pages/about.md

 <div style="text-align: justify"> My research interests span the fields of financial economics and game theory.
-In finance, my current research includes topics related to corporate finance; asset pricing; corporate governance; banking and risk management; quantitative finance; bankruptcy; fat tails and power laws; central bank communication as well as text analysis.
+In finance, my current research includes topics related to corporate finance; asset pricing; corporate governance; banking and risk management; quantitative finance; bankruptcy; fat tails and power laws; as well as topics in central banking.
 I also work in the field of theoretical economics, especially in contract theory, mechanism design, principal-agent problems and industrial organization.
 Of late, I have also become interested in political economy, development economics and economic history. </div> <br/>